-Start Early maintained its cash in bank accounts, which at times exceeded federally insured limits during the years ended June 30, 2020 and 2019.
+Start Early maintained its cash in bank accounts, which at times exceeded federally insured limits during the years ended June 30, 2021 and 2020.
 Start Early did not experience any losses in such accounts during this period and believes it is not exposed to any significant credit risk.

-Accounts receivable - governmental agencies and other: Accounts receivable are primarily uncollateralized obligations of federal, state and local governmental agencies.
+Accounts receivable-governmental agencies and other: Accounts receivable are primarily uncollateralized obligations of federal, state and local governmental agencies.
 These receivables are stated at the amounts billed and do not accrue interest.
-Allowance for uncollectible accounts receivable from governmental agencies was \$155,000 and \$50,000 for the years ended June 30, 2020 and 2019, respectively.
+Allowance for uncollectible accounts receivable from governmental agencies was \$160,000 and \$155,000 for the years ended June 30, 2021 and 2020, respectively.

-As of June 30, 2020, approximately 10% of accounts receivable were due from one federal agency, 12% from one state agency, 14% from one foundation and 14% from another foundation.
-As of June 30, 2019, approximately 12% of accounts receivable were due from one federal agency, 11% from one state agency, 22% from one foundation and 15% from another foundation.
+As of June 30, 2021, approximately 11% of accounts receivable were due from one state agency, and 36% from three foundations.
+As of June 30, 2020, approximately 10% of accounts receivable were due from one federal agency, 12% from one state agency, and 42% from three foundations.

-Investments: Donor and board designated investments are presented in the financial statements at fair value.
+Investments: Donor and board designated investments are presented in the consolidated financial statements at fair value.
 Undesignated investments include a 19.2% ownership interest in Multifamily Portfolio Limited Partnership (the Partnership).
 The percentage ownership does not give Start Early significant influence over the Partnership and the investment does not have a readily determinable fair value and does not qualify for the practical expedient to estimate fair value using net asset value.
 Accordingly, Start Early has elected to account for the investment using the measurement alternative, which is cost minus impairment, if any, plus or minus changes resulting from observable price changes for identical or similar investments of the same issuer.
-Based on a qualitative assessment, no indicators of impairment and no observable changes in price were noted for the investment during the years ended June 30, 2020 or 2019.
+Based on a qualitative assessment, no indicators of impairment and no observable changes in price were noted for the investment during the years ended June 30, 2021 or 2020.
 The remainder of undesignated investments are mutual funds, which are presented at fair value.

-Investment income, realized gains (losses) and changes in unrealized gains (losses) are reflected in the statements of activities, net of investments expenses, as investment return.
+Investment income, realized gains (losses) and changes in unrealized gains (losses) are reflected in the consolidated statements of activities, net of investments expenses, as investment return.
 Investments received as contributions are recorded at fair value at the date of receipt.
 Investments are classified as either current or long-term based on intended use.
-Included in investment income are \$936,204 and \$802,310 in distributions from the cost method limited partnership for the years ended June 30, 2020 and 2019, respectively.
+Included in investment income are \$675,529 and \$936,204 in distributions from the cost method limited partnership for the years ended June 30, 2021 and 2020, respectively.